ankitects/anki-manual/src/preferences.md

 ## Basic

+**Language**
+Change your display language.
+You can help to improve translations [here](https://translating.ankiweb.net/)

+**Theme**
+Dark (night) mode will make Anki's interface dark, and will cause cards to be shown as white text on a black background.
+Some card templates may need to be modified to work properly with this option enabled - please see [night mode styling](templates/styling.md#night-mode) for more information.

+From 2.1.50+ there is an option to switch to day or night mode automatically.

 **Video driver**
 Anki's libraries need a video driver to draw content on the screen.
 Due to different hardware and software configurations, the driver that works best on your machine may vary.
 ANGLE and OpenGL will perform better than the software option, but they may not function correctly on some systems.
 On Macs, you will almost always want to use the OpenGL option.

+Note: If you're using 2.1.50+ (Qt6), please, check [this page](./platform/windows/display-issues.md#qt6).

 **Show play buttons**
 Whether a clickable (re)play button will be shown in the review screen